Eat your way to healthy skin

 5 – Sunflower seeds

 Sunflower seeds are the ultimate snack as they contain plentiful amounts of vitamin E, magnesium and selenium.
 Selenium is of particular interest here as this mineral often gets overlooked which is a real shame!
-Not only can selenium help to protect your skin against age spots and sun damage, it’s also considered to be extremely beneficial for acne sufferers, helping to relieve clogged pores and treat symptoms.
+Not only can selenium help to protect your skin against age spots and sun damage, but it’s also considered to be extremely beneficial for acne sufferers, helping to relieve clogged pores and treat symptoms.

 My top tip: Your body only needs very small amounts of selenium each day and this nutrient is actually found in quite a few foods already mentioned on this list, including bananas and avocadoes.
 However, other sources may include Brazil nuts, oily fish, lentils and spinach.